AEB-labs/docs-trade-compliance/docs/Data Subscriptions/using-the-data-feed-api.md

 ### Prerequisites

-To use the Data Feed API, you need to have configured data subscriptions and a partner system subscription in the Trade Compliance Management web application., see [Getting Started](doc:getting-started) for more information.
+To use the Data Feed API, you need to have configured data subscriptions and a partner system subscription in the Trade Compliance Management web application.
+See [Getting Started](doc:getting-started) for more information.

 ### Step 1: Poll for published data feed parts

-Use the API method [getPublishedDataFeedParts()](ref:getpublisheddatafeedparts) to poll metadata about the next published data feed parts.
+Use the API function [getPublishedDataFeedParts()](ref:getpublisheddatafeedparts) to poll metadata about the next published data feed parts.
 The response always contains the retrieval information for up to the next 10 published data feed files.

 > 🚧 Make sure to use the correct partner system ID (`clientSystemId` field) in the request, as configured in the partner system subscription.